-Room and board charges are refunded on a pro-rated basis of 15 weeks per term.
-Residence hall damage deposits will be fully refunded provided no damages have been assessed.
+Residence hall charges are refunded on a pro rata basis of 15 weeks per term when a student withdraws from the university.
+Students that vacate the residence hall without prior approval or are removed from the residence halls for disciplinary reasons will not be refunded.
+Residence hall damage deposits will be fully refunded provided no damages have occurred and all financial obligations to the university are satisfied.